 Absolutely not.
 Tons of people form a Montana LLC in order to make tax free purchases.
 It’s totally normal.
 However, lying about being a resident of a state you don’t live in, is not a path you want to walk down.
 It’s definitely not okay to obtain a driver’s license using a registered agent’s address or any other address that isn’t where you actually reside.
 Don’t do it.

 Do I need to file a Montana annual report?

 Yes.
-Your annual report must be submitted between January 1 and April 15 each year, along with the $20 report fee.
+Your annual report must be submitted between January 1 and April 15 each year, along with the $20 report fee (which has been waived for the year 2024).
 Otherwise, you will be hit with a $15 late fee.
 If you fail to file by November 30, your business will be administratively dissolved by the state.

 For an additional $70, we’ll automatically file your annual report for you.